beloglazov/openstack-centos-kvm-glusterfs/doc/src/tutorial.md

 is available on the gateway itself.
 If the Internet is not available, the problem might be in the configuration of eth0, the network interface connected to the public network in our setup.

+In all the following steps, it is assumed that the user logged in is `root`.
 If the Internet is available on the gateway, it is necessary to install Git^[http://en.wikipedia.org/wiki/Git_(software)] to be able to clone the repository containing the installation scripts.
 This can be done using yum, the default package manager in CentOS, as follows: